Moving to Australia from New Zealand?

 The obvious reason for your child to attend preschool is so you can attend work!
 However, there are also other benefits to having your child in preschool for that year before primary school starts.

-Pre-school will give your children a chance to make friends before going into primary school.
-The sooner they can make friends the easier their pre-school to school transition with be.
+Pre-school will allow your children to make friends before going into primary school.
+The sooner they can make friends, the easier their pre-school-to-school transition will be.
 They will also have an easier time going to school in general.
 Enrolling your child in a preschool that is located on the same grounds as the primary school they will be going to makes that transition even easier.

-Pre-school isn’t just a childcare solution.
+Preschool isn’t just a childcare solution.
 Children start learning the very basics so that they will be more up to speed for kindergarten.
-For some children, it will mean learning new things and for others, it will be more putting to use what they already know.
-Pre-school helps to ensure that children are close to the same level going into kindergarten.
+For some children, this means learning new things, and for others, it means using what they already know.
+Preschool helps to ensure that children are close to the same level going into kindergarten.

-Preschools in Australia follow the Early Years Learning Framework where children learn through play.
-They learn through puzzles, playing blocks, reading and listening to stories, and sometimes even computer games.
-The Early Years Learning Framework focus on the successful transition to formal schooling.
+Preschools in Australia follow the Department of Education Australia Early Years Learning Framework, which focuses on the successful transition to formal schooling.
+Children learn through play, such as puzzles, playing blocks, reading and listening to stories, and sometimes even computer games.
 Find out more here: https://www.education.gov.au/early-years-learning-framework-0.

 Pre-school hours of operation

 Hours vary from preschool to preschool.
-Some have normal school hours, 9 – 3 pm, others have long extended hours, 7 – 6 pm.
-There are a few others that are morning or afternoon sessions instead of full days.
-In general, preschools that are only half-day sessions prefer that children attend either five mornings or five afternoons per week.
+Some have normal school hours, 9 – 3 p.m., while others have long extended hours, 7 – 6 p.m.
+A few others have morning or afternoon sessions instead of full days.
+In general, preschools that only have half-day sessions prefer that children attend either five mornings or five afternoons per week.

 The preschools that have normal and extended hours usually ask that children attend more than one consecutive day a week.
-You can of course schedule your child to attend more than two days a week, depending on space available and of course your schedule.
+You can, of course, schedule your child to attend more than two days a week, depending on the space available and your schedule.
 Most full-day preschools are two, three or five days per week.

 The majority of preschools in Australia follow the same school dates as primary and secondary schools.
 They also have the same school and public holidays.
 You’ll need to plan ahead for those holidays and organise alternative childcare.
 CareForKids.com.au has the option for childcare and holiday care.